Invitation to Submit

 - Clarity of presentation of findings

-- Degree to which results are situated in the context of previous studies/professional
+- Degree that results are situated in the context of previous studies/professional literature